 Last year, the National Association of College and University Business Officers released its annual report on tuition discounting, that is, the percentage of total tuition revenues which institutions offer back to students in the form of grants or aid to entice them to enroll and to complement federal aid and other forms of aid which pay the majority of a tuition bill for a semester.

-While most colleges do not report their rates of tuition discounting,
+While most colleges do not report their rates of tuition discounting, many private institutions use the practice to boost enrollment in particularly lean financial years.
+From Inside Higher Ed:

 In 2016-17, the average discount rate for first-time, full-time freshmen reached 48.2 percent, and it is expected to have reached 49.9 percent in 2017-18, the highest level recorded since the tuition discounting study began.
 The discount rate for all undergraduates in 2017-18 rose to an estimated 44.8 percent, also an all-time high.